-According to the American Association of Endodontists, the root canal theory is simply a myth by stating, “This false claim was based on long-debunked and poorly designed research conducted nearly a century ago, long before modern medicine understood the causes of many diseases.
+According to the American Association of Endodontists, the root canal theory is simply a myth: “this false claim was based on long-debunked and poorly designed research conducted nearly a century ago, long before modern medicine understood the causes of many diseases.
 There is no conclusive, scientific evidence linking root canal treatment to disease elsewhere in the body.”

 To say if your root canal sparked your rheumatoid arthritis or made it worse, can be hard to pinpoint.
 Each person’s dental history is unique, so some patients may benefit from root canal removal if tests show that indeed there is an infection.
 Other times it’s hard to know if there is an infection until the tooth is pulled.

 More women than men develop RA, which leads many doctors to believe that RA may be a result of female hormones.
 However, this is inconclusive at the moment as there may be other factors that lead to a lower diagnosis rate amongst men.